sranegar/e-commerce-cbd/README.md

 # CBD.Company E-commerce Website

-## Assignment given by Todd Shelton
+## NEWM299 Portfolio Assignment

-### Website Creation
+### Website Creation Requirements
-- Create a one page website prototype using whatever software, but Adobe XD CC is preferred, you would like having the below listed parameters:  Must have a minimum of five full height sections with content.
+✔️ Create a one page website prototype using whatever software, but Adobe XD CC is preferred, you would like having the below listed parameters:  Must have a minimum of five full height sections with content.
 That includes text and images.
-- Must have four subsections with content that is appropriate to the website.
+✔️ Must have four subsections with content that is appropriate to the website.
 There must be a navigation bar that navigates to the full section.
-- Must be an eCommerce site and look professional.
+✔️ Must be an eCommerce site and look professional.

-### HTML & CSS languages
+### HTML & CSS languages Requirements
-- You must use an external stylesheet and have correct commenting
-- Your HTML must be properly commented and have the correct coding structure.
+✔️ You must use an external stylesheet and have correct commenting ✔️ Your HTML must be properly commented and have the correct coding structure.
-- Full height sections should be full height but can grow if content overflows.
+✔️ Full height sections should be full height but can grow if content overflows.
-- Sub-sections can be can be a max of 50% height.
+✔️ Sub-sections can be can be a max of 50% height.
-- Your project must be uploaded to the Pages server.
+✔️ Your project must be uploaded to the Pages server.
-- You must show proper use of elements and styling.
+✔️ You must show proper use of elements and styling.
-- Your site must be a full replication of your prototype.
+✔️ Your site must be a full replication of your prototype.

-### Design Understanding
+## Design Understanding and Justification

 I focused my design to be user-friendly and responsive + adaptable.
 I followed many laws of UX to achieve this design layout for a mock CBD company that solves the problem of creating an online platform to sell their products.